MAT BioTech

 For products employing BET as a release assay, the Ph.
 Eur.
 (5.1.10) stipulates that the risk of non-endotoxin pyrogenic substances must assessed and ruled out while the product's production process is being established, or upon batch release once it has been established by way of a Monocyte Activation Test.

-A microbiology technician carrying out the monocyte activation test using a 12-channel pipette
+A scientist carrying out the monocyte activation test using the CTL-MAT kit in a laboratory

 Early adopters of the Monocyte Activation Test